 You can request materials from the library in person during regular library hours, by phone at 715-385-2050 or through our online catalog at this link.
 You will need a valid library card from the Boulder Junction Public Library or any other library in the Northern Waters Library System.

-Merlin is the shared catalog of NWLS member libraries.
+The Boulder Junction Public Library belongs to the Northern Water Library Network with access to thousands of items through the shared online library catalog.
 With a library card, patrons can directly request, renew, and check the status of items either checked out or on hold.

-Boulder Junction Public Library patrons have access to over 725,000 items in our Merlin automated system using inter-library loan.
+Boulder Junction Public Library patrons have access to over 725,000 items in our shared online catalog using inter-library loan.
 If an item you're looking for is not on our shelf or we don't own it, we can find the item at another library (either in our system, somewhere else in the state or even in another state) and have the item shipped to our library.
 You just have to come in and check it out!
-You can order items in person, over the phone or through the Merlin online catalog.
+You can order items in person, over the phone or through the online catalog.
 Ask for assistance if you've never used this service before!

 There are two ways patrons can use the Internet at the Boulder Junction Public Libary.